Click0910/level-task/README.md

 The reason of this is have fully decoupled of both process and scale independently.

-I expand this in why this? section.
+I expand this in **why this?** section.

-# ticket_worker:
+### ticket_worker:

 It's the worker for process data and execute mainly I/O operations.
-For that reason the worker use multithreading, in this case, native threads (threads handle by the OS).
-This worker is mainly in charge to upload the dataset into the DB (I/O operation)
+For that reason the worker use `multithreading`, in this case, native threads (threads handle by the OS).
+This worker is mainly in charge to upload the dataset into the DB (I/O operations)

 The worker has different tasks (check the `/ticket_worker/worker.py`) and also fetch the data using batches (check `database.py`)

-For memory optimization store the data fetch in a list per batches that is good for small - medium datasets.
-For large datasets is developed a generator (currently is not used but can be used)
+For memory optimization the data is fetched by batches and store the whole batch in a `List` in memory to be processed.
+This approach is good for small - medium datasets.

+For large datasets is developed a generator (currently is not used but can be used) in order to use the lazy evaluation and don't overload the memory/

-# inference_worker.
+### inference_worker.

 The worker in charge of inference.
-When the image is build, the docker context download the CSV and make a basi training of a model in
+When the image is build, the docker context download the CSV and make a basic training of a model in
 `sckit-learn` and store the pretrain model in the same container.

 The CSV used for make the classification is the same that was used for train the model.
-This of course leads a data leakage and is bac practice in a real scenario.
-I've used this for simplicity and because the idea fo this is shows the ML pipeline.
+This of course leads a `data leakage` and this is a really bad practice in a real scenario.
+I've used this for simplicity and because the idea of this demo is shows the ML pipeline, instead focus un train models.

-For a real scenario we need to use a pretrain model for GPT for example o Pytorch or something similar.
+For a real scenario we need to use a pretrain model like GPT models, any pretrain model in Pytorch or something similar.
 Or train our own model but using a different CSV.

-Is deployed in a docker container isolated, using the cpu for process (for this light model is fine), for a heavy model, we need to use parallelism probably using the GPU cores using CUDA.
+It's deployed in a docker container isolated, using the cpu for process (for this light model is fine).
+For a heavy model, we need to use parallelism probably using the GPU cores using CUDA.

-Also, for large model needs to be implemented the Dataloader to charge the data into the model for the inference.
-And probably isolate the load and charge of model in a separate class (improvements that we can do)
+Also, for large model needs to be implemented a `Dataloader` who will load the data into the model for the inference.
+And probably isolate the load Data and charge the model in separate classes (improvements that we can do)

 ## Redis (celery_backend)